• Air Fryer

 How to make these Breaded Air Fryer Potato Wedges

 First, grab two equally sized Russet potatoes.
-Then, you'll cut them into equal sized wedges.
-Here's a good graph on how to cut potato wedges.
-Make sure the wedges are of similar size so they cook evenly.
+Then, you'll cut them into equal-sized wedges.
+Here's a helpful graph on cutting potato wedges.
+Make sure the wedges are of a similar size so they cook evenly.

 Next, in another medium bowl, combine your flour, seasoning salt, garlic powder, paprika, and black pepper in a bowl and stir until combined.